stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

 1. Characters in a string are numbered (indexed) starting from 0.
 This means that the first character in the string has index 0, the second character has index 1, the third character has index 2, and so on.
 This rule is used in many programming languages.

-    Modify the following program to display the initials of your name and surname, contained in the variables name and surname.
+    Modify the following program to print the initials of your name and surname, contained in the variables name and surname.

     ```python
     ###
-    # A program that displays your initials
+    # A program that prints your initials
     #
     name = 'George'
     surname = ...
     print(name[0])
     ```

-1. Write a program that displays the abbreviation of the university name (i.e. KUE)
+1. Write a program that prints the abbreviation of the university name (i.e. KUE)

     ```python
     ###
-    # A program that displays a university abbreviation
+    # A program that prints a university abbreviation
     #
     university = "Krakow University of Economics"
     ...